toxfs/toxfs/README.md

 [tox/tox.cc:305] INFO: My tox address is: a42c8bedab...
 ```

+Add toxfsd as a friend, **it will only accept a friend request of the address provided on the command line**.

-Add toxfsd as a friend and then you can send command: `toxfs-send <file>`.
+After successfully friending, then you can send a message: `toxfs-send <file>`.

 ```
 # Absolute